 - added comment about setting IP forwarding via

 This post is based on Kelsey Hightower’s Kubernetes The Hard Way - Provisioning Compute Resources.
-Since we don’t use AWS or Google Cloud we don’t have the feature set of this two platforms at hand.
-But we can work around the shortcoming’s with some tools and one of this tool is WireGuard.
+Since I don’t use AWS or Google Cloud I don’t have the feature set of this two platforms at hand.
+But we can work around the shortcoming’s with some tools and one of this tool is Wireguard.

 I used PeerVPN before but that wasn’t updated for a while.
 As I moved my cloud hosts from Scaleway to Hetzner cloud it was a good time to switch the VPN solution ;-) In general PeerVPN still works perfectly fine esp. if you need a easy to setup fully meshed network (where every node is able to talk to all other nodes and even if node

 A should be able to talk to Node

 C via node

 B ;-) ).
 But PeerVPN needs also lot of CPU resources and throughput isn’t that good.
 That’s solved with Wireguard.

 In harden the instances I secured the VM instances.
 Since we don’t have networking features like AWS VPC or Google Cloud Engine VPC I create a secure network with Wireguard.
 All Kubernetes services will only listen on the Wireguard interface (

 wg0 by default) for incoming requests and all communication between the Kubernetes hosts will be secured by Wireguard VPN.
 We’ll configure the Ansible Wireguard role to create a fully meshed VPN which includes at least all Kubernetes hosts.
 But you can also include additional hosts and even your laptop on which you execute Ansible commands or later even more important the Kubernetes control utility

 I’ve prepared a Ansible role for installing Wireguard.
 You can again use